 Once you know what type of event you’ll be planning it will be much easier to know what to look for in a venue and start planning the agenda.
 Remember, different venues will have different contracts and requirements to consider, so make sure to ask questions about things like deposits and minimums to mitigate any unwanted surprises and ensure you can plan and price accordingly.

-Once those major details are planned, you’ll want to setup an easy way for your classmates to RSVP and pay for their attendance at the reunion.
+Once those major details are planned, you’ll want to set up an easy way for your classmates to RSVP and pay for their attendance at the reunion.
 The event page is also a great central location to house all the important details of the event.
 RSVPify makes the whole process of selling tickets for your reunion super easy – and it looks super professional!
-We even put together a detailed guide to setting up your class reunion event page to help you easily get set up.

 Tip: With RSVPify, there’s no need to wait until after your event to collect the funds you’ve collected from classmates.
 This will be helpful when it comes to making deposits for the venue and other event essentials!